 We’ve put this information together to help you get started in planning your visit.
 We hope you enjoy your time here in the Yorkshire Dales.

 Before you travel – Check the latest covid restrictions.

-- National Park Authority car parks and toilets remain open.
+- National Park Authority car parks and toilets are open.

 - Finally, the safety of communities throughout the National Park remains our number one priority, so we would ask everyone to follow the guidance and to respect the land, respect the community and to respect each other.
 Thank you.

 Our car parks